 The cylinder blocks for commercial vehicles are normally used in engines of 1.5 liters or above.
 The cylinder blocks for commercial vehicles are made from grey cast iron alloy.
-Revenue from sales of cylinder blocks for commercial vehicles increased from approximately 46.7% of total revenue from sales of cylinder blocks for the year ended 31 December 2018 to approximately 50.9% for the year ended 31 December 2019.
-Sales volume of cylinder blocks for commercial vehicles decreased approximately 27.9% from approximately 250,000 units for the year ended 31 December 2018 to approximately 180,000 units for the year ended 31 December 2019.
-The decrease was mainly due to decrease in demands from our customers as the automobile market is in downturn.
+Revenue from sales of cylinder blocks for commercial vehicles increased from approximately 50.9% of total revenue from sales of cylinder blocks for the year ended 31 December 2019 to approximately 55.0% for the year ended 31 December 2020.
+Sales volume of cylinder blocks for commercial vehicles increased by approximately 31.1% from approximately 180,000 units for the year ended 31 December 2019 to approximately 236,000 units for the year ended 31 December 2020.
+Such increase was primarily due to a significant increase in demand for 493 cylinder block products sold to a customer, which resulted in an increase in sales volume and sales amount of 43,000 units and RMB53.1 million respectively.